Custom Moldings: Top Tips for Duplicating Interior Trim

 “We help guide customers through the right application,” says Jack Miller, millwork operations manager at Moynihan Lumber, in North Reading, MA.
 “If walls are not straight, we are going to point that out.
 We may recommend bringing a wall back to square or, as an alternative, padding and shimming.
 Old molding may have dipped or moved.”

 Homeowners may want to think twice about taking on a custom molding project on their own because mistakes can be costly.
 Those who opt to install their own moldings may find off-the-shelf products easier to handle and replace.

-For those considering recycling old moldings, Hopkins advises that stripping will leave the wood fuzzy, while scraping off the paint ruins the profile.
+For those considering recycling old moldings, Hopkins advises that paint stripping will leave the wood fuzzy, while scraping off the paint can ruin the profile.
 If the old moldings hold lead paint, it is critical to properly handle and dispose of this hazardous material.

 Vinyl and polymer extrusion moldings are alternatives to custom moldings, but homeowners should check local building codes.
 According to Hopkins, polymer moldings can give off toxic fumes in a fire, so interior use may be limited.
 Hopkins also suggests that polymer moldings tend to highlight any imperfections in a wall.

 Wood is prone to moisture damage and rot, however, so exterior use of polymer molding can be of particular benefit, says Miller.
 He describes the rear of one project home that was constantly subjected to low sunlight and high moisture levels.
 Any wood in these conditions would have problems over time, he says.

 In that instance, solid pieces of dimensional PVC were glued together, as is done with wood, and run through the molder.
 It took on the same pattern as the wood molding, will take paint, and will never require the same maintenance as wood.